cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 ### Security Impact Assessment

-A compromise of the OpenFGA server in production would lead to downstream effects in the application.
+A compromise of the OpenFGA server in production would lead to downstream effects in the application landscape.
 Attackers could assign themselves arbitraty permissions to sensitive resources or data and also lock out legitimate users.
 This could lead to effects from a denial of service and degradation of customer experience to exfiltration of critical data